 Penstemon ‘Crac’s Delight’, discovered by Tom in 1999 and named after his Granny, now blooms in Mexico.

 Awaiting official recognition, the Dahlia 'Lullingstone Castle', a big pink-petaled, yellow-centred single flower, was discovered in the World Garden in 2009.

 There are innumerable other horticultural delights for visitors to see, smell and touch, including the stinky Dog Pooh plant (Hoodia gordonii) the world's most dangerous plant, the Queensland Stinger (Dendrocnide moroides) and the hottest chilli - Dorset naga.

 Or very own World Garden bees, Europa riding Zeus, a baobab tree made from 51km of wire, totem poles blessed by our very own Native American Reg, Colin the Cobra hiding in South Asia, a fully functioning weather station, a dazzling Pineapple sculpture, Ayers Rock (Uluru) that Tom posed on for a local version of Calendar Girls, and much more.

 Tom Hart Dyke's Mum Sarah is the driving force behind the House; she is truly inspirational.
-Tom's Dad Guy is the Estate Manager and is responsible for the day-to-day running of the Castle, so carries the stress of it all.
+Tom's Dad Guy was the Estate Manager, although he sadly passed away on the 12th February 2018.
 Tom's late Granny is his horticultural inspiration and Tom's sister Anya built the new website!

 Alan Chapman takes care of the woodwork, while his wife Iris designs and gardens.
 Both also project-managed our 2011 Hampton Court Palace Silver Gilt Medal entry, the Moroccan Blue Room, Dad’s Log Store and Insect Inn.